Comalcalco: The Edge of the Mayan World

 Mexico is full of fascinating archaeological sites, while the country is home to dozens of charming towns designated by the government as Pueblo Mágicos (Magic Towns).
 But there’s no place quite like Izamal,

-As crowded as it can get, visiting Chichén Itzá quickly reveals why the ancient Mayan site is so popular.
-As the most dominant city in the Yucatán throughout the Early Postclassic period (900-1200 AD), its
+As crowded as it can get, a visit to Chichén Itzá quickly reveals why the ancient Mayan site is so popular.
+As the most dominant city in the Yucatán throughout the Early Postclassic period

 Situated 42 km northwest of Tulum, Cobá, known for its towering pyramids, was once the prominent city-state of the eastern Yucatán Peninsula.
 And today, visiting the Cobá ruins is a must for those basing themselves in